Help raise awareness

 - Offload sessions

-Successful men's mental fitness programme run by Rugby League Cares and Saints Community Development Foundation
+Successful men's mental fitness and wellbeing programme run by Rugby League Cares and Saints Community Development Foundation.

 The Stay Alive app is a pocket suicide prevention resource for the UK, packed full of useful information to help you stay safe.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else who may be considering suicide.

-Suicide prevention & looking out for mental wellbeing during the coronavirus outbreak
+Suicide prevention and looking out for mental wellbeing during the coronavirus outbreak.

 The BBC have a mental health toolkit with everyday tips, sounds to relax your mind, personal stories as well as other useful links to help you look after yourself and your loved ones.